OctopusDeploy/docs/src/pages/docs/platform-engineering/validating-cac-prs.md

 ## Tips and tricks

-Because the validation process is just JavaScript code you are free to implement any libraries and logic you need.
+Because the validation process is plain JavaScript code you are free to implement any libraries and logic you need.

 The example below embeds a step OCL snippet as a string, parses the string, and uses the `toEqual` function to perform a deep comparison of the input OCL to the expected step: